Perplexity Stock: Searching for Hints of a Perplexity IPO

 Non-accredited retail investors are excluded from most pre-IPO marketplaces and direct ownership.

-This fund owns pools of private companies that would be otherwise inaccessible.
+These funds own pools of private companies that would be otherwise inaccessible.

 Check out our list of top pre-IPO investing platforms for current share availability across platforms.